 The declines were due to drops in both

 publishing and broadcasting revenues.
 Broadcasting revenues fell 8.8% from $303 million in the fourth quarter of 2012 to $267 million in 2013, while publishing division revenues fell 10.8% from $568

 million to $507 million over the same period.
 For the full year, broadcasting revenues fell 11.2% from $1.14 billion in 2012 to $1.01 billion in 2013.

-declines in advertising revenues in the publishing division that were partially offset by a small gain in circulation revenues -- as well as declines in advertising, barter and copyright revenues on
+to continuing declines in advertising revenues in the publishing division that were partially offset by a small gain in circulation revenues -- as well as declines in advertising, barter and copyright

-appointed CEO of Tribune Publishing Co., and will lead the newspaper operation’s planned spinoff from the rest of the old Tribune Co.
-His appointment is effective April 14; the spinoff is
+has been appointed CEO of Tribune Publishing Co., and will lead the newspaper operation’s planned spinoff from the rest of the old Tribune Co.
+His appointment is effective April 14; the spinoff

 is scheduled to be completed some time in mid-2014.